whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/README.md

-# ThunderGimp - A text based adventure game
+# Dungeon of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch - A text based adventure game

 ## The Concept